They've suffered through years of LRT construction with little to no reprieve | CBC News

 Peeler lives next to the highway near the future Place d'Orléans LRT station.

 She says her issues began with a leaking toilet base.
-Then, she says, her shower's caulking had to be redone twice within months, nails along the staircase walls began popping through, at times lost "sleep up to eight nights," and experienced hearing loss.
+Then, she says, her shower's caulking had to be redone twice within months, nails along the staircase walls began popping through, at times she lost "sleep up to eight nights" and experienced hearing loss.

 "That's how loud it is — it's like you're sleeping with a jackhammer," she said.